Abbahu: Later years

 Abbahu had two sons, Zeira and Hanina.
 Some writers ascribe to him a third son, Abimi.
 Abbahu sent Hanina to the academy at Tiberias, where he had studied, but the youth occupied himself with the burial of the dead, and on hearing of this, the father sent him a reproachful message in this laconic style: "Is it because there are no graves in Caesarea that I have sent you off to Tiberias?
 Study must precede practice".

-Abbahu left behind him a number of disciples, the most prominent among whom were the leaders of the 4th amoraic generation, R. Jonah and R. Jose.
-At Abbahu's death the mourning was so great that it was said "even the statues of Caesarea shed tears".
+Abbahu left behind him several disciples, the most prominent among whom were the leaders of the fourth amoraic generation, Rabbi Jonah and Jose ben Halafta.
+The mourning was so great that it was said, "When Rabbi Abbahu passed away, the pillars of Caesarea, his city, ran with water as if they were shedding tears over him.".